Friends Change as You Heal in Eating Disorder Recovery

 If they can grow themselves and accept your healthy attitudes then your relationships change and grow.

-If they cannot grow and adapt, if they need a relationship with a person who goes numb, who says yes, who sacrifices and feels guilty and responsible for other people's needs, then they will grow both resentful and bored.
+If your friends cannot grow and adapt, if they need a relationship with a person who goes numb, who says yes, who sacrifices and feels guilty and responsible for other people's needs, then those friends will grow both resentful and bored.

-If you do not go back to how you were when you were ill so the relationship is the same as it ever was, the relationship will fall apart.
+If you remain on your recovery path your friends will not be the same as they were before recovery work.
+If a friend cannot accept your healthy changes your relationship will fall apart.
 If you are truly in recovery, you will not or cannot go back to your illness to support people who require a self sacrificing person to fulfill their needs.

 Getting Better and Gaining Friends

-In recovery and growing health, you have more choices and can have more satisfying relationships based on who you are now.
+In recovery and growing health, you have more and different choices.
+You can have more satisfying friendships based on your more healthy attitude and lifestyle.

-- How have your relationships changed as you move on your recovery path?
+- How have your friendships changed as you move on your recovery path?